Muskrat management

 Water authorities combat muskrats and coypu.
 They do not fit into our water system.

-These animals dig tunnels and burrows that can cause damage to dykes, banks, and quays.
+These animals dig tunnels and burrows that can cause damage to dykes, banks, and flood embankments.
 We do not control brown rats and voles.
 In most of the area, their numbers are under control.
 Catches have fallen significantly in recent years.
-Only in the central part of the northern coastal area do we still face a challenge in keeping their numbers under control.
+The central part of the northern coastal area is the only place where we still face a challenge in keeping their numbers under control.

 Report muskrat or coypu